 What's important to remember about expectations is the emphasis on belief.
 You believe, your parents believe, your friends believe this "X" will happen.
-Unfortunately, belief doesn't consider the amount of effort you must put into turning that expectation into a goal or an outcome.
-It doesn't take into account the nitty gritty challenges you will face to meet this expectation.
+Unfortunately, a belief doesn't take into account the amount of effort you must put into turning an expectation into a goal or an outcome.
+It doesn't acknowledge the nitty gritty challenges you will face and will need to overcome to meet your expectation.
 When people share their expectations with you, they're not considering all these requirements and imposing unrealistic expectations on you.
 It can be overwhelming listening to everyone's expectations because you might know intuitively how much work it takes to meet an expectation.

 A goal is something you work towards, and captures your ambition and effort.

 "I want/desire to work for NASA as an aerospace engineer."